 If you currently accept credit cards for payment, and who isn’t, payment processing fees are eating into your bottom line!
-The major card brands (Visa, MasterCard, etc.) “review” their fees twice a year.
+How big of a bite?
+For many businesses, payment processing is typically one of the five largest expense items on a P&L. And costs keep rising, the major card brands (Visa, MasterCard, etc.) “review” their fees twice a year.

 And, unless you’re a major eCommerce company or supermarket chain, these twice-annual reviews can and do equate to higher fees for you.